alanbed/restaurant/README.md

-# restaurant
+# O.B
-A restaurant website made with HTML, SASS, and Javascript (jQuery)
+A mordern yet classic twist on a restaurant website made with HTML, SASS, and Javascript (jQuery).